 Nelle Harper Lee's Siblings

+The Lees had a lot of family members who lived long lives.
 Nelle's sister, Alice, was the first-born child in 1911.
 Nearly fifteen years old when Nelle was born, Alice took her youngest sibling under her wing.
 She was Nelle's champion, self-proclaimed protector and later, her personal attorney.

-Alice was the was the apple of her father's eye, following in his footsteps to become an attorney, editor and journalist.
+Alice was the apple of her father's eye, following in his footsteps to become an attorney, editor and journalist.
 In 1929, she bought part ownership into her father's newspaper, The Monroe Journal, to become associate editor, proofreader and columnist.
 For 32 years, she sat on the Monroeville Planning Commission and her historical knowledge was second to none.
 Alice Lee never married and lived to be age 103.
 She died on November 18, 2014.

 In 1916, when Frances Lee gave birth to a daughter named Louise, it is believed that she suffered from post partum depression.
 As Frances Lee became more distant and melancholy, the physician in attendance, Dr. William Harper, worried over the health of both of his patients.
 When he diagnosed the infant with "failure to thrive," he made it his mission to bring the child back to good health.
 In gratitude for his care, Frances Lee promised to name one of her children after him.

-Either that promise was forgotten or the name just didn't fit, but when Nelle's brother, Edwin Lee, was born in October of 1920, the Harper name was mysteriously absent.
+Either that promise was forgotten or the name just didn't fit, but when Nelle's brother, Edwin Lee, was born four years later in October of 1920, the Harper name was mysteriously absent.
 Edwin was the only son and after finishing high school, he left home to study engineering.
 By 1939, he was called to serve in World War II.
 Upon discharge, he joined the Air Force Reserve, maintaining a rank of Major.
 His return to civilian life found him working as a supervisor of Veterans Training Programs in twelve Alabama counties.

-In 1951, at age 30, he was re-called back to active duty at Maxwell Air Force Base in Montgomery, Alabama where he suddenly died of a cerebral hemorrhage on July 12, 1951, a little over a month after the death of his mother, Frances.
+In 1951, at age 30, he was re-called to active duty at Maxwell Air Force Base in Montgomery, Alabama where he died suddenly of a cerebral hemorrhage on July 12, 1951, a little over a month after the death of his mother, Frances.
 He left behind a wife, Sara Anne McCall, and two children, Mary McCall Lee and Edwin Coleman Lee.

 Nelle's sister, Louise, grew up to marry Herschel (Hank) Conner and they had two sons.
 She and Hank made their home in Eufaula, Alabama for 60 years.
 When her husband died of an aortic aneurysm in 2001, she moved to Florida to be near her children.
 She lived to be 93 and died October 13, 2009 in Gainesville, Florida.